taskscape/InfostackerService/README.md

 Once these steps are completed, the IIS server will include the specified CORS headers in its responses, allowing cross-origin requests for the specified HTTP methods.

+## Sample Publish

+In the repository, there is an already published current version of the API with sample notes folder set up (PublishedSampleAPI.zip).
+Unpack it into your site's location and modify `appsettings.json` and `web.config` according to your needs.

 API server should now be correctly set up.